-This case study does not cover every step of the registration process, but instead highlights some of the key questions.
+This case study does not cover every step of the registration process, but instead highlights some of the key questions you may have.

-Utes-R-Us Pty Ltd leases a delivery van to Cupcakes-2-U Pty Ltd for four years.
+Australian company Utes-R-Us leases a delivery van to Cupcakes-2-U Pty Ltd for 4 years.
 Both parties sign the lease.
-Before delivery of the vehicle to Cupcakes, Utes-R-Us registers a financing statement on the PPSR.
+Before delivery of the vehicle to Cupcakes-2-U, Utes-R-Us registers a financing statement on the PPSR.

 Six months later, Cupcakes-2-U goes bust.
-Utes-R-Us gets their van back, while other similar creditors who didn’t register their interest on the PPSR have to line-up with other unsecured creditors and will only get a small portion of what they were owed.
+Utes-R-Us gets their van back, while other similar creditors who didn’t register their interest on the PPSR have to line up with other unsecured creditors and are likely to only get a small portion, if any, of what they are owed.

-Secured Party Details - this is the organisation identifier - insert Australian Company Number (ACN) of Utes-R-Us
+a) Secured party details - this is the organisation identifier - insert Australian Company Number (ACN) of Utes-R-Us

-Utes-R-Us is an incorporated company which means you must use the ACN, not the company name or ABN.
-The ACN is the number ASIC (Australian Securities and Investments Commission) issues when a company is incorporated.
+Utes-R-Us Pty Ltd is a proprietary limited company, which means you MUST use the ACN, not the company name or ABN.
+The ACN is the number the Australian Securities and Investments Commission (ASIC) issues when a company is incorporated.

-Address for service - insert the registered office and email address of Utes-R-Us
+b) Address for service - insert the address and email address of Utes-R-Us

-This address allows searchers of the PPSR to contact the secured party.
+The address for service allows searchers of the PPSR to contact the secured party.
 It will be the address details entered when setting up the SPG.
-The email 'address for service' receives the verification statement with registration number and token unique to that registration number.
+The email given for the address for service will receive the verification statement with registration number and token unique to that registration number.